 How do you choose a guarantor?

-Becoming a guarantor is a big responsibility so it’s important to choose someone who is able to understand the impact of signing on the dotted line.
+It’s important to choose a guarantor with care as it is a big responsibility.
+Use someone who is able to understand the impact of signing on the dotted line.
 Although the guarantor won’t have any right to the credit you’re borrowing they are making themselves responsible for its repayment and that can turn into a significant liability if you’re not able to meet the obligation.

 - Make a shortlist of potential people.
 Often, this starts with close family members and people you trust.
 Parents, brothers, sisters, grandparents or close colleagues could all be a good option.